PTI serves show cause notice on Liaquat Jatoi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PTI’s Central Standing Committee on Discipline and Accountability Wednesday issued a show cause notice to Liaquat Jatoi regarding his hard-hitting news conference a day earlier in which he protested distribution of party tickets for Senate polls.
+ISLAMABAD: The ruling Pakistan Tehreek-e-Insaf’s Central Standing Committee on Discipline and Accountability Wednesday issued a show cause notice to Liaquat Jatoi regarding his hard-hitting news conference a day earlier in which he protested distribution of party tickets for Senate polls.